Orthopaedic Hip Surgery

 Medbelle’s inclusive and transparent pricing also makes sure you are never caught off guard by a bill for your orthopaedic procedure.
 Plus, affordable and convenient finance options can break the cost of orthopaedic hip surgery into budget-friendly monthly payments.

-When you’re ready to move forward, book a free consultation to meet your surgeon in our modern hospital in South West London.
+When you’re ready to move forward, book a consultation to meet your surgeon in our modern hospital in South West London.

 Hip Arthroscopy is a type of minimally-invasive orthopaedic hip procedure that can treat a range of issues.
 Patients with osteoarthritis, femoroacetabular impingement (FAI) and many other hip joint problems benefit from this type of hip surgery.
 As this is an arthroscopic procedure, only small incisions are needed.
 Hip arthroscopy is generally associated with faster healing and recovery times compared to traditional hip surgery.